-We had cool temps so ours was sat outside overnight with a well secured covering.
+We had cold temps so ours was sat outside on the deck on top of the patio table overnight with a well secured covering.

 Tif likes to juice a few lemons and oranges to add the juice to the brine.
 You could use whatever you have as a strainer to prevent the seeds from getting into the juice.